-Providing health insurance, affordable wellness programs, and financial safety net for their employees is an important step any small business in Indiana should take.
+Providing medical insurance, affordable wellness programs, and financial safety net for their employees is an important step any business in Indiana should take.
 Working toward this goal is a great way to attract and retain qualified professionals.

 Taylor Benefits Insurance Agency has been a huge part of the insurance industry for nearly 30 years.
 As industry leaders, we work hard to make sure all of our clients remain satisfied.
 We know how difficult it is to stay ahead of the competition as a business in Indiana.